 Head coach of 2002 and 2000 academy.
 Joined Chicago Fire in 2011 summer as assistant coach with Chicago Fire PDL.
 Coached at Chicago United since 2008 in age groups ranging from u9s to u13s.
 Starting coaching in 2002 at Lincoln City academy (England), earned UEFA B level 2 license in 2003.
 Undergraduate assistant at UIC in 2010.
 Playing Career: England Lincoln City - Youth team 2002-2005 YTS Gainsborough Trinity - Conference North USA UIC 2007 - 2009 Elite Eight in 2007 Sweet sixteen in 2008 Chicago Fire PDL 2008

-Aron Hyde returns for his fifth season as the goalkeeping coach for the Chicago Fire Soccer Club in 2014.
-In his first four years with the Fire, Hyde has been integral in the development of U.S. international Sean Johnson.
+Aron Hyde is a veteran of six seasons as the goalkeeping coach for the Chicago Fire Soccer Club.
+Hyde has been integral in the development of Chicago Fire first team goalkeeper and U.S. international Sean Johnson.
 In addition to training the Fire’s goalkeeping core, the Birmingham, England product assists with scouting and the club’s Academy teams.
 The 30-year-old joined the Fire in 2010 after spending 2009 as an assistant coach with the University of Washington’s men’s team.
 Prior to joining the Huskies, Hyde worked as the Goalkeeping Coach for Seattle University’s men’s and women’s soccer teams, from 2006-09.
 Hyde previously coached for Seattle-based Emerald City FC where he served as assistant goalkeeper coach and head team coach for two of the boy’s club teams.
 He has been involved as a Region IV Staff Coach, an NSCAA goalkeeping staff instructor and with the Washington state Olympic Development Program.
 Hyde’s vast playing experience includes spells with Walsall FC, Millwall FC, and Wycombe Wanderers in his native England.
 Stateside, he spent time at Judson College (NAIA).
 He currently possesses his USSF A and USSF Goalkeeping Licenses, and his UEFA A Coaching License.
 Hyde, who lives in Chicago, earned his Masters in Sport Administration and Leadership from Seattle University in 2009.

 Stan Anderson is the Associate Head Coach at Marquette University, having just completed his fifth season there with Head Coach Louis Bennett after completing a 10 year run as the Associate Head Coach at the University of Wisconsin-Milwaukee with Bennett where the Panthers compiled a 136-63-17 record and five straight NCAA Tournament berths.
 Since then he has mentored all of the Golden Eagles' keepers, including Matt Pyzdrowski, who in 2010 signed a professional contract with the Portland Timbers (USSL Division-2).
 He has been named the nation’s top assistant coach by College Soccer News numerous times while also operating Camp Shutout, a premier camp for goalkeepers The Palatine, IL native and member of his high school’s hall of fame was a record breaking goalkeeper for the University of Wisconsin-Parkside and was named an All-American in 1989.
 He received his degree in 1990 and spent a season as a professional player with the Dayton Dynamo playing for fellow Academy staff member Jon Dolinsky before moving into the coaching ranks.
 He is married to Mary and they have two sons, Anthony and Michael.